krtookey/clinic/readMe(guide).txt

 - download and extract files
-- open the "buildclinicdb.sql" and run it in mysql
+- open and run "clinicTable.txt" in mysql to create database tables
-- open and run the "ClinicData.txt" to populate the database
+- open and run the "clinicData.txt" to populate the database
 - to change the mysql password/ clinic table changes need to be made in inc/db.php & dbconnection.php